billgraham5/cml-junos/README.md

 ## Scope
 This node defintion is intended for the freely available Juniper Networks product referred to as "vJunos Evolved for Labs".
 While there are several virtual editions of different Junos-based products, this CML node defintion is intended to work with only one variant:

-- Linux-only variant of the base Junos operating system (not FreeBSD based builds or products without the "Evolved" designation)
+- Linux-only variant of the base Junos operating system (not FreeBSD-based builds or products without the "Evolved" designation)
 - Single virtual machine form factor (some prior editions were dual virtual machine -- one for the Routing Engine [RE] and one for the Packet Forwarding Engine [PFE])
 - No nested virtualization (VM inside of a VM, as is the case with some variants)